 Because we recognize that it can be time consuming to address alternative water supply issues on an individual dairy or individual community basis, we will make State Water Board staff available to assist the Central Valley Water Board with communities outside of the management zones in high aquifer risk areas where dairies may be affecting drinking water wells, for community outreach and education, and for conducting investigations and, as appropriate, issuing cleanup and abatement orders requiring the provision of short term and long term alternative water supplies.
 We will similarly make staff available to assist other regional water boards where dairies may be affecting drinking water wells.

-On-Farm Drinking Water Well Monitoring, Notification, and Alternative Water Supply Requirements
+On-Farm Drinking Water Wells

 Dairies have a special responsibility to ensure tenants and other users of their on-farm drinking water wells have safe water for domestic use.
-Therefore, additional monitoring and notification measures are needed to ensure that users of on-farm drinking water wells are informed of any nitrate contamination and provided safe drinking water, to the extent these measures are not already being implemented (e.g., in accordance with CV-SALTS).
+Therefore, additional monitoring and notification measures are needed to ensure that users of on-farm drinking water wells are informed of any nitrate contamination and provided safe drinking water.
+For dairies that already participate in a management zone, and the management zone is already subject to, and complying with, a requirement to sample on-farm drinking water wells for nitrate and provide alternative drinking water supplies to on-farm users of drinking water wells, this requirement may generally be satisfied by documenting compliance to the Central Valley Water Board.
+Additionally, we expect the Central Valley Water Board and State Water Board staff to coordinate to ensure that all data is entered into GeoTracker in an acceptable format while preventing any unnecessary dual reporting.

 Due to the potential serious health risks associated with consuming nitrate concentrations that exceed the nitrate water quality objective, we recognize the importance of making accurate, reliable nitrate concentration data available to the consumers of water from wells on dairies and ensuring the nitrate concentration for every on-farm drinking water well is determined through existing data, direct sampling, or a statistically valid projection, and that users are notified of exceedances.
 This approach is consistent with the requirements that we have previously imposed on irrigated lands regulatory programs in the Central Coast and Central Valley.

-Therefore, the Central Valley Water Board, within two years of the date of this order pursuant to Water Code section 13267, shall require dairies to be subject to monitoring and reporting requirements that are designed specifically to identify on-farm drinking water wells with unsafe nitrate levels if not already required by another regulatory program.
+Therefore, the Central Valley Water Board, within two years of the date of this order pursuant to Water Code section 13267, shall require dairies to be subject to monitoring and reporting requirements that are designed specifically to identify on-farm drinking water wells with unsafe nitrate levels..
 All dairies with on-farm drinking water wells shall be required to initially sample all on-farm drinking water supply wells for nitrate concentrations annually.
 In lieu of one or more annual samples, the dairy may rely on on-farm drinking water well sampling data available from any time within the prior five years.
 Where existing sampling data indicates that the nitrate concentration was below 8 mg/L for three consecutive annual sampling events, the dairy may thereafter sample every five years instead of annually.
 An alternative sampling schedule may be required by the Executive Officer at any time as appropriate.
-Each dairy must ensure that the results of the drinking water well monitoring are submitted to GeoTracker.
+Each dairy must ensure that the results of the drinking water well monitoring are submitted to GeoTracker in a usable data format (PDF data submissions are not acceptable).